Polyacrylonitrile: Physical properties

 Although it is thermoplastic, polyacrylonitrile does not melt under normal conditions.
 It degrades before melting.
 It melts above 300 °C if the heating rates are 50 degrees per minute or above.

 Glass transition temperature is around 95 °C and fusion temperature is at 322 °C. PAN is soluble in polar solvents, such as dimethylformamide, dimethylacetamide, ethylene and propylene carbonates, and in aqueous solutions of sodium thiocyanate, zinc chloride or nitric acid.
 Solubility parameters: 26.09 MPa^{1/2} (25 °C) are 25.6 to 31.5 J^{1/2} cm^{−3/2}.
 Dielectric constants: 5.5 (1 kHz, 25 °C), 4.2 (1 MHz, 25 °C).Can behave as branched as well as linear polymer.

+In the production of carbon fibers containing 600 tex (6k) PAN tow, the linear density of filaments is 0.12 tex and the filament diameter is 11.6 μm which produces a carbon fiber that has the filament strength of 417 kgf/mm2 and binder content of 38.6%.

 Synthesis

 Most commercial methods for the synthesis of PAN are based on free radical polymerization of acrylonitrile.
 In most of the cases, 10% amounts of other vinyl comonomers are also used (1-10%) along with AN depending on the final application.
 Comonomers include acrylic acid, acrylamide, allyl compounds, and sulfonated styrene.
 Anionic polymerization also can be used for synthesizing PAN.
 For textile applications, molecular weight in the range of 40,000 to 70,000 is used.
 For producing carbon fiber higher molecular weight is desired.

-In the production of carbon fibers containing 600 tex (6k) PAN tow, the linear density of filaments is 0.12 tex and the filament diameter is 11.6 μm which produces a carbon fiber that has the filament strength of 417 kgf/mm2 and binder content of 38.6%.
-This data is demonstrated in the Indexes for Experimental Batches of PAN Precursor and Carbon Fibers Made from It table.